 Nathan’s other areas of specialization are Digital Humanities and Translation Studies.
 He is a content curator, translator, and editor of A Colony in Crisis: The Saint-Domingue Grain Shortage of 1789.
-He is also the editor of the H-Haiti series “Haiti in Translation.”
+He is also the co-editor of the H-Haiti series “Haiti in Translation.”
+Nathan has published articles, reviews, and translations in journals such as sx archipelagos, the Journal of Haitian Studies, Contemporary French Civilization, and sx salon.

 Follow him on Twitter @NathanHDize